metalingusman/immich-deduper/README.md

 ### Option 1: Docker Compose
 Using Docker Compose is the easiest installation method, automatically including the Qdrant vector database.

-**Important Notes:**
-- ⚠️ **Docker Compose version currently cannot use GPU hardware acceleration**
-- Only CPU vectorization processing is available, which will be slower
-- If you need GPU acceleration, please use Option 2 source installation

 **Installation Steps:**

 1. **Copy Docker Configuration Files**